St John the Baptist,

 It is right to give thanks and praise.

-exalting us there to join with angels and archangels,
+with angels and archangels, singing:

 Holy, holy, holy is the Lord.